IC-Cache: Efficient Large Language Model Serving via In-context Caching: Implementation

-\paragraph{Fault Tolerance} \name maintain system state and metadata in a distributed manner across replicas, with each component periodically checkpointing its state.
+\paragraph{Fault Tolerance} \name maintains system state and metadata in a distributed manner across replicas, with each component periodically checkpointing its state.
 If a failed request to the Example Retriever or Request Router is detected, the system automatically bypasses these components and routes the request directly to the inference backend to maintain service continuity.
-For subsequent requests, the load balancer automatically redirects traffic to healthy replicas until the failed components recover.
 Each component runs a lightweight daemon process that monitors service health and initiates automatic recovery procedures upon detecting failures.